|Download this layer (2 MB)|

 Land Disposal location metadata are stored within the SW_LD_PT and SW_LD_POLY attribute tables.
 See DEP Standards for GIS Data for details.
 Polygon methods of data input are additionally coded as follows:

-The DEP Bureau of Waste Prevention is maintaining this datalayer.
+The MassDEP-Bureau of Air and Waste is maintaining this datalayer.

-In 2011, the datalayer was redesigned and feature level attribution increased.
-Land Disposal sites continue to be represented by polygons.
-Solid Waste Operations other than Land Disposal are now represented as points rather than associated features of a polygon.
-Edits as follows:
+In 2011 the datalayer was redesigned and feature level attribution increased.
+Land Disposal sites continued to be represented as polygons.
+Solid Waste Operations other than Land Disposal were represented as points rather than associated features of a land disposal polygon.
+[Every transfer station and combustion facility is not necessarily within or adjacent to a landfill.
+Rather than creating polygons for features mapped as points in other layers, these “other than land disposal” activities were mapped as standalone features.]
+This structure persists in the 2013 and 2016 updates.

 - Active and historical COMBUSTION facilities, TRANSFER and registered COMPOST sites represented as points